 Baptisms are conducted during, or after, the 10.30 am Sunday service.
 If you wish to arrange a baptism, contact the minister.
 Audlem Methodist Church is registered for the solemnisation of marriages and the minister is an Authorised Person under the Marriage Act 1949.
 To arrange a wedding, contact the minister.
 Funerals are conducted as required.
 Contact the minister or make arrangements through an undertaker.

 Audlem Methodist Church has produced regular religious musicals since 1981.
-Latterly these have been annual productions, performed for five nights each February.
+Latterly these have been annual productions, performed for four nights each February or March.

 YCMC was launched in October 2006 to coincide with the completion of the 2006 church alterations.
 It aims to provide a co-ordinated and mainly modular programme of activities for children and young people.
 The programme includes Sunday activities (Sunday Morning Club, Seekers), a regular confirmation course, music and drama (mainly the musicals), school holiday clubs, and occasional pizza evenings and sleep-overs.
 YCMC also raises money for a selection of charities.
 In the summer of 2012, older members of YCMC participated in 'The Break-In Weekend'.